Estimate Time4 min

 Being on firm financial footing makes nearly everything easier—not only saving for a vacation, but also saving for any other goal, including retirement.

 It can be fun and gratifying to save for an adventure.
 Plus, saving for short-term goals like an upcoming vacation helps you practice for the longer-term goals.
-If you can save up for a vacation, it could give the confidence and commitment to save a little more for retirement.
+If you can save up for a vacation, it could give you the confidence and commitment to save a little more for retirement.
 And that may make a big difference to your future.

 Once you've reached your savings goal and are ready to travel, make sure to check out Fidelity Smart MoneySM: How to save money on travel to stretch your vacation dollars even further!